jokeofweek/jokeofweek.github.io/_posts/2020-06-21-simulating_systems_with_javascript.markdown

 ### Footnotes

 [^1]: This is just one kind of loop, and can be a balancing loop or a feedback loop.
 The book covers this in much greater detail.
 An example to think here involves a thermostat.
 The stock in this scenario is the room temperature.
 An in-flow would be heat controlled by a thermostat.
 The thermostat may turn itself on/off based on the room temperature (ie. the flow reacts to the stock).

-The scenario we will be modelling here involves a car dealership trying to understand consumer demand and